bazelbuild/rules_scala/CONTRIBUTING.md

 command will modify your files in place.

 ### Additional Tests to Run
-Some changes reqiring running additional tests which are not currently part of the CI pipeline.
+Some changes require running additional tests which are not currently part of the CI pipeline.

 When editing code in `./third_party`, please run `./dangerous_test_thirdparty_version.sh`